 OpenAI effectively opened Pandora’s box when it released ChatGPT into the wild, allowing anyone with an internet connection to access its vast knowledge and capabilities.
-But it also sparked a thirst for a more powerful artificial intelligence, with some individuals clamoring for the next version of the chatbot.
+But it also sparked a thirst for a more powerful artificial intelligence (AI), with some individuals clamoring for the next version of the chatbot.

-As an LLM, GPT-4 is designed with improved performance compared to its predecessors and is engineered to be more aligned with human values.
-Moreover, rumors over it’s 100 trillion parameters have finally been debunked.
+As a large language model (LLM), GPT-4 is designed with improved performance compared to its predecessors and is engineered to be more aligned with human values.
+Moreover, rumors over its 100 trillion parameters have finally been debunked.

 What Can GPT-4 Do?

 GPT-4 is integrated with visual features, code generation, and debugging, demonstrating a higher level of reasoning, creativity, and conciseness compared to GPT-3.5.
 Furthermore, it can handle up to 25,000 words per session, allowing you to inquire about larger and more complex topics.

 Note that its visual/image functionality is not fully available yet, but its demo has clearly shown that GPT-4 is powerful enough to execute this capability.
 This feature can seamlessly digitize written content and even aid visually impaired people.
 Although this functionality has yet to be released, you can explore GPT-4’s other mind-blowing features, which we covered extensively in our previous article.

 OpenAI has also emphasized that GPT-4 boasts an improved capacity to resist malicious prompts by 82%, making it significantly safer than its predecessor.